 - The DRPC shall review the Chief Risk Officer’s proposed priorities, budget and staffing plans annually.

-- The Chief Risk Officer and the Chief Risk Officers for each line of business will, at each regularly scheduled meeting, discuss with the DRPC any concerns that they reasonably believe could be material to the Firm or to a line of business.
+- The Chief Risk Officer, the Chief Risk Officers for each line of business, the Chief Compliance Officer for the Firm, and other direct reports of the Chief Risk Officer (as appropriate) will, at each regularly scheduled meeting, discuss with the DRPC any concerns that they reasonably believe could be material to the Firm or to a line of business.
 Such officers shall also describe any actions that have been or are planned to be taken to address such concerns.

 - The DRPC has full and complete authority to act for and on behalf of the Firm’s national bank subsidiaries (the “Banks”) in the exercise of the risk committee responsibilities of the Banks, pursuant to authority granted to the DRPC by the By-laws of the Banks and by the Board of Directors of JPMorgan Chase & Co.
 In furtherance of such responsibilities, the DRPC has a duty to seek to preserve the safety and soundness of the Banks and exercises its oversight of the Banks’ risk committee matters with the understanding that the Banks’ interests are not to be subordinated to the interests of the parent holding company in a way as to jeopardize the safety and soundness of the Banks.